 Research their web sites and locate their small business liaison officers.
 Make appointments and visit them.
 While visiting, seek the names and titles of managers internal to their companies who manage prime contracts involving expertise your business can supply.
 Go after those managers.

-Please check the table of contents on the left margin of this site for other topics that may be useful to you.
+Please check the table of contents on the right margin of this site for other topics that may be useful to you and consider downloading the free book from the BOX in the right margin as well.
 Small business federal government contracting is different from the commercial marketplace in terms of business system requirements, marketing, teaming relationships, pricing and the duration of associated contracts.
 The topics in this discussion and further reading at this site may assist you in your decision whether or not to include the federal market in your business plan.